foozmeat/tiles/README.md

 # tiles
 A ceramic tile pattern generator

-Tiles uses a YAML configuration file to generate random ceramic tile patterns.
-A sample YAML might look like this
+Tiles uses a YAML configuration file named `config.yaml` to generate random ceramic tile patterns.
+The following is a sample configuration

 ```
 # Set locale for proper currency formatting